Do semantic parts emerge in Convolutional Neural Networks?: PASCAL-Part emergence in CNNs

-{\it GA analysis.} The AP improvement provided by our GA for some parts is remarkable, like for \emph{aeroplane-body} (+17.0), \emph{horse-leg} (+9.6) and \emph{cow-head} (+17.1).
-While these results suggest that our GA is doing a good job in selecting filter combinations, here we compare against a simpler method that selects the top few best filters for a part class.
-We refer to it as TopFilters.
-We let both methods select the same number of filters and evaluate their combinations in terms of mAP.
+These results suggest that our GA is doing a good job in selecting filter combinations.
+Here we compare against a simpler method, dubbed TopFilters.
+It selects the top few best filters for a part class, based on their individual AP.
+We let TopFilters select the same number of filters as the GA.
 Our GA consistently outperforms TopFilters (24.2 vs 18.8 mAP, layer 5).
-The problem with TopFilters is that often the top individual best filters capture the same visual aspect of a part.
+The problem with TopFilters seems to be that often the top individual best filters capture the same visual aspect of a part.
 Instead, our GA can select filters that complement each other and work well jointly (indeed 57\% of the filters it selects are not among those selected by TopFilters).
 We can see this phenomenon in fig.~\ref{fig:cnn:GAvsTop_vis}.
 On the blue car, TopFilters detects two wheels correctly, but fails to fit a tight bounding-box around the third wheel that appears much smaller (fig.~\ref{fig:cnn:GAvsTop_vis}{a}).
 Similarly, on the other car TopFilters fails to correctly localize the large wheel (fig.~\ref{fig:cnn:GAvsTop_vis}{b}).
 Instead, the GA localizes all wheels correctly in both cases.
 Furthermore, the GA fits tighter bounding-boxes for more challenging parts, achieving more accurate detections (fig.~\ref{fig:cnn:GAvsTop_vis}{c-h}).
-Finally, note how TopFilters does not even improve over selecting the single best filter (19.0), as more filters bring more false positive detections.\\
+Finally, note how TopFilters does not even improve over selecting the single best filter (19.0), as more filters bring more false positive detections.

+{\it GA convergence.} We present here an experiment to study the convergence of the GA by assessing the variance of its solutions.
+We take \emph{car-wheel} as example part class since it has reasonable accuracy.
+We ran the GA at layer 5 for 10 trials starting with different random seeds.
+On average, each trial selects 16 filters, with a standard deviation of 2.7.
+The AP remains very similar for all runs (mean 39.42, standard deviation of 0.03).
+This indicates that, for the task at hand, our GA is stable, converging to equivalent solutions in terms both of the number of selected filters and their collective performance.

 {\it Filter sharing across part classes.} We looked into which filters were selected by our GA and noticed that some are shared across different part classes.
-By looking at these filters' detections, it is clear that some filters are representative for a generic part and work well on all object classes containing it (fig.~\ref{fig:cnn:shared_filters_parts}).\\
+We then confirmed that those filters have high part detection performance for equivalent part classes across different object classes (e.g. \emph{car-wheel} and \emph{bicycle-wheel}).
+Fig.~\ref{fig:cnn:shared_filters_parts} shows some examples of these filters' detections.
+It is clear that some filters are representative for a generic part and work well on all object classes containing it.